Excel-VBA-Diary/GetLocalPath/README(en).md

 # GetLocalPath
-# Convert the URL returned by Workbook.Path in Excel VBA on OneDrive to a local path.
+# Convert the URL returned by Workbook.Path Property in Excel VBA on OneDrive to a local path.